-Anyone wishing to report an alleged incident of behavioral misconduct may make a report, in writing, to university housing staff, university police, or the office of the dean of students located in the Student Health Center, room 210.
+Anyone wishing to report an alleged incident of behavioral misconduct may make a report to university housing staff, university police, or the office of the dean of students located in the Student Health Center, room 308.
 There are four committees and several hearing officers who hear violations of university policy.

 - Greek Judicial Board hears offenses involving Greek organizations and Greek housing violations.
-The board is comprised of five (5) Greek members representing the four (4) Greek governing bodies.
+The board is comprised of members representing the four (4) Greek governing bodies.
+A hearing panel must consist of at least five Greek Judicial Board members to meet quorum.
 A chairperson is selected by the Greek board members, in conjunction with the board advisor, to coordinate board activities.
-An advisor from the four (4) Greek governing bodies serves as a non-voting advisor to the board. - Residence Life Judicial Board hears non-suspendable offenses of university housing policy.
+An advisor from one of the four (4) Greek governing bodies serves as a non-voting advisor to the board. - Residence Life Judicial Board hears non-suspendable offenses of university housing policy.
 The board is comprised of residents from university residence halls and apartment complexes.
 Co-chairpersons are appointed from among board members to coordinate board activities.
 A housing staff person serves as a non-voting advisor to the board. - 3.
-Housing Hearing Officers residence coordinators, apartment managers or other housing staff who hear student housing offenses. - 4.
-Administrative Hearing Officers - The dean of students or designee who hears offenses of university policy. - University Judicial Panel an administrative panel appointed by the vice president for student services or designee who may hear individual or group disciplinary cases.
+Housing Hearing Officers - residence coordinators, apartment managers or other housing staff who hear student housing offenses. - 4.
+Administrative Hearing Officers -dean of students or designee who hears offenses of university policy. - 5.
+University Judicial Panel - administrative panel appointed by the dean of students who may hear individual or group disciplinary cases.